data-integrations/database-plugins/postgresql-plugin/docs/Postgres-connector.md

 Description
 -----------
-This plugin can be used to browse and sample data from PostgreSQL database using JDBC.
+Use this connection to access data in a Postgres database using JDBC.
-Since database must be specified when connecting to the database.
-Users can only browse from database schema.

 Properties
 ----------
-**Plugin Name:** Name of the PostgreSQL JDBC plugin to use.
-This is the value of the 'name' key defined in the JSON file for the JDBC plugin.
+**Name:** Name of the connection.
+Connection names must be unique in a namespace.

+**Description:** Description of the connection.

+**JDBC Driver name:** Select the JDBC driver to use.

 **Host:** Host name or IP address of the database server to connect to.